Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 ### Publications

-This past year a number of `Bioconductor` core and community members contributed to the manuscript, Orchestrating high-throughput genomic analysis with `Bioconductor`, scheduled to appear in Nature Methods early 2015.
+This past year a number of `Bioconductor` core and community members contributed to the manuscript, "Orchestrating high-throughput genomic analysis with `Bioconductor`", scheduled to appear in Nature Methods early 2015.
 The article provides an overview of the project for potential users and developers highlighting reproducibility and flexibility in current applications.